bogdan-v-dinu/eda-tools/src/CloudEventsDemo/CloudEventsDemo.Serialization/readme.md

 ## Producer

 1. The payload is formatted (a.k.a serialized) first using an `IPayloadSerializationFormatter` implementation
-2. The CloudEventWriter selects a formatter based on `targetContentType` param from client API
+2. The CloudEventWriter selects a formatter based on `dataContentType` param from client API
  * FTTB the lib includes just a Json formatter.
  * others - XML formatter, binary ones - could be added in the future
 3. The formatter must return either "string", "Stream" or "byte[]", which gets assigned to `Data` param from the CloudEvent envelope.